 Generally, before hearing, the Regional Director issuing a complaint may extend the date of the hearing or change the hearing location.
 But when there are less than 21 days before the scheduled hearing date and a party objects to a postponement, motions to reschedule should be filed with the Division of Judges, which rules only on whether to grant the motion to extend the hearing date.
 NLRB Rules and Regulations, Sec.
 102.16(a).
 See also Carriage Inn of Steubenville, 309 NLRB 383 (1992).
-The "Regional Director issuing the complaint shall retain the authority to order a new date for hearing and retains the responsibility to make the necessary arrangements for conducting such hearing, including its location and the transcription of the proceedings."
+"When a motion to reschedule has been granted, the Regional Director issuing the complaint shall retain the authority to order a new date for hearing and retains the responsibility to make the necessary arrangements for conducting such hearing, including its location and the transcription of the proceedings."
 NLRB Rules and Regulations, Sec.
 102.16(b).